Trapper education course information

 Traditional hands-on classes are recommended for those less familiar with trapping in Wisconsin.

 Individuals under the age of 10 should contact the lead instructor for approval to take their class.

 Trapper education classes are $12.
 The correspondence course requires an additional and refundable deposit for class materials; overnight classes may have additional costs.

 Registration is required

 To enroll in the online or correspondence course contact the online and correspondence course coordinator Mike Widner at firstname.lastname@example.org.
 When contacting the coordinator, please be specific as to which course type you are interested in.
 Email is the preferred contact method for course inquiries, but Mike can also be reached at (608) 356 3621 for further questions.
 All Wisconsin recreational safety students are required to obtain a Wisconsin DNR Customer ID Number when registering for a safety education class and must provide that number to their instructor - see Get a DNR customer ID in the sidebar.

-Students must complete and pass all homework assignments and the course exam to finish the online or correspondence courses.
-Trapper education instructors are trappers themselves and so have limited availability during trapping season, please plan accordingly.
+To complete the online or correspondence courses, students must complete and pass all homework assignments and the course exam.
+Trapper education instructors are trappers themselves and have limited availability during trapping season, please plan accordingly.

 Sign up for the online or correspondence course by contacting the online and correspondence course coordinator.
 Then follow these steps: